UofUEpiBio/Sims_calibrate/README.md

 ### `LSTM_model/`

-📁 Contains the **pre-trained LSTM models** used for machine learning–based calibration.
+📁 Contains the **pre-trained BiLSTM model** used for machine learning–based calibration.
 These models are loaded by `01a-bilstm.R` and used to improve prediction accuracy.

 ---